 - Prevaccination use of acetaminophen (paracetamol) or ibuprofen to prevent postvaccination symptoms is not recommended.
 However, these medications may be used to treat local or systemic postvaccination symptoms.

-- Fully vaccinated persons (i.e., ≥ 2 weeks following receipt of the second dose in a 2-dose series or ≥ 2 weeks following receipt of 1 dose of a single-dose of a US FDA-authorized vaccine) can:
+- Fully vaccinated persons (i.e., 2 weeks or more following receipt of the second dose in a 2-dose series or 2 weeks or more following receipt of 1 dose of a single-dose of a US FDA-authorized or WHO Emergency Use Listing vaccine) can:

 - Remdesivir and dexamethasone are the only standard treatment drugs.
 Older or high-risk outpatients with mild disease should seek out a center that can administer intravenous monoclonal antibody therapy.
 Do not take any oral treatment medications unless prescribed by a provider.